Raku/doc/STYLEGUIDE.md

 * If something is visible to users of Perl 6 and is in roast: document it.
 * If something is visible to users of Perl 6 and is not in roast: check with the dev team (#perl6-dev on freenode) - This might need have a test added (and therefore docs), or it might need to be hidden so users cannot see it.

-Future considerations on this line include: documenting things are rakudo specific (like "dd"), and documenting which versions of the spec items are available in.
+Future considerations on this line include: documenting things that are rakudo specific (like "dd"), and documenting which versions of the spec items are available in.